camunda/camunda-docs/versioned_docs/version-8.3/guides/getting-started-orchestrate-apis.md

    If you have not yet created a cluster, clicking **Deploy** will take you to the console to create a cluster.
 Once you make your cluster creation request, you will automatically be redirected back to Modeler.
 The creation of a cluster can take 1 to 5 minutes.
 To read more about creating clusters, visit our documentation on [creating a cluster](create-cluster.md).
    :::
 3. Start a new process instance by clicking on the blue **Run** button.
-4. In the top left corner of the screen, click the square-shaped **Camunda components** button.
+4. In the top left corner of the screen, click the square-shaped **Camunda apps** button.
 Navigate to Operate to see your process instance with a token waiting at the service task by clicking **View process instances**.

 ## Wrap up